AlexanderDLe/appility/README.md

 -   CodeBuild - Once the Github webhook triggers the CICD process, CodeBuild takes the source content within the Appility Github repository and begins the build process.
 The build process is guided by the buildspec.yml file that contains various instructions for the various build stages.
 Once the build process is complete, it yields a build directory containing the content for the newly-built application.

--   CodeDeploy - Upon CodeBuild completion, CodeDeploy takes the resulting build directory and stores it in an S3 Bucket that is configured to host websites.
+-   S3 - Upon CodeBuild completion, CodeDeploy takes the resulting build directory and stores it in an S3 Bucket that is configured to host websites.

 -   CloudFront - CloudFront is AWS' Content Delivery Network (CDN) service.
 I leverage CloudFront to distribute the contents of my website contained in the S3 bucket for best performance throughout the network.